 A good posture for steady shots is a relaxed one.
 Don’t assume postures that stress your muscles or keep them in tension.
 This will increase body shake.

-If you cannot lean on something, to best stabilise your posture, spread your legs.
+If you cannot lean on something, to best stabilize your posture, spread your legs.
 Do this either laterally or one leg in front and the other behind your torso.

-This will allow you to form a triangle with your feet and pelvis, which will stabilise your body.
+This will allow you to form a triangle with your feet and pelvis, which will stabilize your body.

 Keep the elbows one against the other and pushed into your torso.
-You will form another triangle that will help stabilising the camera.
+You will form another triangle that will help stabilizing the camera.

 Another trick is to be as light as possible when firing the shutter.
 Ideally, it is said that you should almost be surprised to hear the sound of the shutter.

 Also, mind your breathing.
 Don’t hold your breath but begin to exhale and fire the shutter when you have finished exhaling.

 The Role of the Viewfinder In Camera Stabilization

 Compact cameras and camera phones don’t have a viewfinder, so you have to look into the camera screen.
 This makes it natural to move the camera far from the body, at arm’s length.